teostereciu/cliffwalksim/README.md

 ```
 poetry add <package_name>
 ```

+#### Running the docker container

+Instead of running locally you can also run the program inside a container using docker.
+A `docker-compose.yaml` file is provided which you can use to run the container using `docker compose up --build`.

 ## Usage
 You can add here some description on how to run the project (which file to run for example).